wei30172/react-threejs-ai-app/README.md

 In development mode, the page will reload if you make edits.

 ### Building for Production
-Build the app for production with:
+To build the app for production:

 #### Client
 `yarn build` (or `npm run build`)

-This will build the app for production to the dist folder.
+This will first transpile TypeScript files using tsc and then create a production-ready build using Vite in the dist folder.